jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/2_Curv_Applied.typ

 Common computers use double precision ($2^(-52) approx num("2.2 e-16")$ @Baerwolff2020), which means that numerical values cannot be captured after a certain decimal place.
 Consequently, rounding errors are inevitable.
 Rounding errors are to be considered according to accuracy requirements and are of great importance when calculating with very small numbers.
 The three common #gls("fd") methods are the Forward, Backward, and Central Difference methods.
 The Central Difference method is more accurate in calculating the derivative as it is a second-order method/accuracy.
 However, two support points are also needed to calculate the derivative of a point.

 // ------------------------- regular numerical diff ------------------------- //
 The Forward and Backward methods are first-order methods and are in most cases less accurate than the Central Difference method, but only need one support point for calculating the derivative.
 This makes them faster in execution and simpler in implementation.
 Forward and Backward methods differ in the quality of their derivative depending on the case.
 Usually, a step size study must be conducted to find a suitable value.
 The latter is defined via a convergence criterion, where the optimum represents a minimum of rounding error and truncation error.
 According to @mdobook a stepsize of $h approx 10^(-6)$ often procudes high quality ouptut.
-However, in the case of a structre mesh, the step size $h$ is the distance between the nodes.
+However, in the case of a structre mesh, the step size $h$ is the distance between the nodes of interest.
 Such a small distance between the nodes is unusual in stuctrual mechanics.
 For #gls("fem") the step size will be provided by the mesh size that can accurately solve the given mechanical description.

 // ---------------------------------- here ---------------------------------- //
 // ------------------------------ complex step ------------------------------ //